 We believe that it is an area that is important to be aware of, however, it is not something that should push you away from picking the shape you want in your stick.

-This stick has been designed with the drag flicker in mind, I was created to add to the control and execution of drag flicking as well as other skills involving lifting the ball and also for generally dribbling the ball.
+It was created to add to the control and execution of drag flicking as well as other skills involving lifting the ball.

 The flip side to this is that the area of the head / shaft where the stick makes flat and full contact with the ball is dramatically reduced in size, so the player must be very precise in the basics of trapping, hitting and pushing to execute those skills correctly.